openshift/assisted-image-service/README.md

 ## Running the Image Service

-Build the image and run it locally using `podman`
+Build the image and run it locally using `podman`.

 ```bash
 make build run